Hone logo

 Example 3:

-Explanation: For n = 0, there are no nodes, and an empty tree is considered a valid BST.
+Explanation: For n=0, there are no nodes, so the output is an empty list.

 Constraints